 What Is “Rest Guilt”?

 While “rest guilt” isn’t a clinical diagnosis, it’s a term many people use to describe the inner discomfort that arises when they try to rest.
 It might show up as anxiety, guilt, restlessness, or a nagging voice saying, “I should be doing something productive.”
+This isn’t a character flaw, it’s often a learned emotional response.
+In therapy, we frequently see this pattern in people who:

 -